tfabris/BlueGigaEmpeg/README.md

 see the empeg bootup messages correctly through a serial terminal program.

 To install the Hijack kernel, run Tony's Empeg Logo Editor.
-Link to the Logo Editor program is found in the "Prerequisites" section of this document.
+Link to the Logo Editor program is found in the [Prerequisites](#prerequisites) section of this document.
 On the File menu of the logo editor program, select "Kernel Flash Utility" and follow the instructions.

 Once Hijack is installed, open up the Hijack kernel settings on the player via a long-press on the player's rotary encoder dial.
 Change "Serial port